This post may contain affiliate links, please read our disclosure policy.

 Make Vegetables Fun

 Ok, this one may be a little more suited for the kids in your life, but that doesn’t mean adults don’t like to have a little fun with their food too 😉 Make “ants on a log” (peanut butter on celery topped with raisins), arrange some fruits and veggies on a plate into a fun shape, like a pumpkin or a silly face.
-You can also get more ideas for getting your picky eater to eat more vegetables on Produce For Kids.
+You can also get more ideas for getting your picky eater to eat more vegetables on Healthy Family Project.

 Cook with Salsa